se-tuebingen/effect-jit-artifact/ARTIFACT_OVERVIEW.md

 ### Saving time: Decrease the number of runs
-In `./runtool/config.py`, you can change the parameters passed to `hyperfine`, in particular, you want to change the following lines to use fewer runs:
+In `./runtool/config.py`, you can change the parameters passed to `hyperfine`, in particular, you want to change the following lines to use fewer runs (without `--quick`):
 ```python
 hyperfine_opts = [
     "-w", "2", # warmup runs
     "-m", "20", # at least 20 runs (default is 10)
     "--min-benchmarking-time", "6", # minimum benchmarking time in seconds (default is 3)
 ```
+The respective options for `--quick` are defined inside the function definition `quick`.

 ### Saving time: Decrease the timeout
 In `./runtool/config.py`, you can change the timeout after which benchmarks are stopped.
 Benchmarks that run longer than this on the test run will not be run using `hyperfine`